dib-lab/dibsi/getting-involved.md

 # Getting involved

-We are seeking lead instructors [ANGUS](angus.html) (June 26-July 8),
-teaching assistants for some or all of June 26-July 21, and workshop leaders for one-week workshops between July 10-July 21.
+We are seeking about six lead instructors for [ANGUS](ANGUS.html) (June 26-July 8), teaching assistants for some or all of June 26-July 21, and workshop leaders for one-week workshops between July 10-July 21.

 [Indicate interest here!](@@)